A course is a sequence of student experiences, made from three different types of elements. This section explains what the elements are.

 There’s also administrative work.
 Creating classes, adding student accounts, adding grader accounts… yuck, but it has to be done.
 The best we can do is make workflows that aren’t painful.

-PG courses have three elements: lessons, exercises, and relationships.
+SCDM courses have three elements: lessons, exercises, and relationships.
 Instructors set emotional tone, build rapport, troubleshoot, explain concepts, give (or arrange for) feedback, evaluate students for grades, encourage, and monitor.
 They might also do some administrative tasks, like making accounts for students.
 Students help each other.